 - Wrapping it up

-Web scraping (also called internet scraping, website scraping) is an automated process of gathering publicly available data from targeted websites.
+Web scraping (also called internet scraping, website scraping, web data extraction) is an automated process of gathering publicly available web data from targeted websites.
 Instead of collecting data manually, web scraping tools acquire a vast amount of information in seconds.